jserv/jit-construct/README.md

 ##License

-_Except_ the code in `progs/` and `dynasm/`, the JIT-Construct source files are distributed under the THE BEER-WARE LICENSE (Revision 42) or BSD-style license found in the LICENSE file.
+_Except_ the code in `progs/` and `dynasm/`, the JIT-Construct source files are distributed BSD-style license found in the LICENSE file.

 [DynASM](http://luajit.org/dynasm.html) is a tiny preprocessor and runtime for generating machine code at runtime and copyrighted by Mike Pall, released under the MIT license.